xxao/mMass/readme.md

-# Official mMass Repository
+# mMass Backup Repository

-This is the official source code backup repository for mMass software.
+This is my original source code backup repository for mMass software.
 Although mMass is no longer actively developed and supported I decided to put the code here for others to be able to share it, fork it and all the git craziness.
 Feel free to make your own